mhmdnvn18/BOOKMARK-MANAGER/README.md

 - Implement user registration to allow multiple users to create their own accounts.
 - Use Firebase Authentication to manage user sessions securely.

-### Bookmark Sharing

-- Allow users to share bookmarks with others via email or social media.
-- Implement a feature to generate shareable links for bookmarks.

-### Bookmark Import/Export

-- Add functionality to import bookmarks from browsers or other bookmark managers.
-- Allow users to export their bookmarks to a file for backup purposes.

 ### Tagging System

 - Introduce a tagging system to allow users to tag bookmarks with multiple keywords.